rzofchak8/spotify-to-vinyl/README.md

 * Double-check that the script is executable by typing `chmod +x bash/convert.sh`;
 * If you have to restart due to a script failure, make sure to delete the `env` folder, else the requirements will not be installed properly;
 * Make sure you can create Python virtual environments (`sudo apt install python3-venv`).
+* Check if you have pip installed: `sudo apt install python3-pip`.
+If this is the case, make sure to delete the `env` folder to reset the virtual environment.

 ## Contribution